On Schultz's generalization of Borweins' cubic identity: Jacobi's theta functions and the first proof of Schultz's identity

 But observe that $A^3(x+\pi/3,y|3\tau)-C^3(x+\pi/3,y|3\tau)$ has the same product representation as $A^3(x,y|3\tau)-C^3(x,y|\tau)$.
 Therefore, or

 Identity \eqref{Borweins-xy-1} is equivalent to Schultz's identity \eqref{Borweins-xy}. \end{proof}

-\begin{remark} The proof of \eqref{product-cube} using \eqref{key-to-Schultz} is inspired by the proof of Theorem 2.3 in \cite{Borweins-Garvan}.
-The final step of proving \eqref{Borweins-xy} using the fact that the product on the right hand side of \eqref{product-cube} can be written as a difference of the cube of two theta series in two ways is inspired by the proof of Corollary 4.2 in \cite{Ma-Wei}. \end{remark}
+\begin{remark} The proof of \eqref{product-cube} using \eqref{key-to-Schultz} is inspired by the proof of Theorem~2.3 in \cite{Borweins-Garvan}.
+The final step in the above proof of Theorem~\ref{th-Schultz}, using the fact that the product on the right hand side of \eqref{product-cube} can be written as a difference of the cube of two theta series in two ways, is inspired by the proof of Corollary~4.2 in \cite{Ma-Wei}. \end{remark}